ataberk320/autumnos-rt/README.md

 # AutumnOS-RT

-The RT-Thread based version of AutumnOS for low-RAM processors, this operating system aims to provide users with a smooth experience and performance, even with minimal RAM, by reducing unnecessary system services and light UI.
+The RT-Thread based version of AutumnOS for low-RAM processors, this operating system aims to provide users with a smooth experience and performance, even with minimal RAM, by reducing unnecessary system services and multitasking and using a light UI.

 --------------------------------------------
 Technical information: